 Infrastructure policy should include nature-based solutions to support robust economic development, improve the quality of life in communities and sustain America’s lands and waters for future generations.

 The need to improve and maintain America’s infrastructure is well recognized.
-In its 2017 scorecard, the American Society of Civil Engineers gave the state of the nation’s infrastructure a D+ grade.
-Increasing impacts from extreme weather events, which have caused more than $1 trillion in damages since 1980, make the challenge even greater.
+In its 2017 scorecard, the American Society of Civil Engineers gave the state of the nation’s infrastructure a C- grade.
+Increasing impacts from extreme weather events, which have caused more than $2 trillion in damages since 1980, make the challenge even greater.
 Infrastructure failures are becoming all too common, such as the March 2019 flooding along the Missouri River and in north-central states that caused an estimated $10.8 billion in damages, much of it exacerbated by failed levees and dams.